Tautological classes and symmetry in Khovanov-Rozansky homology: Markov moves

 By Lemma \ref{lem:algebra weak equivalence} the functors $\alpha^*$ and $\beta^*$ are equivalences of categories.
 Since we have $\alpha\circ\beta=\Id$ the composition $\beta^* \alpha^*$ is the identity functor.
 Therefore $\alpha$ and $\beta$ are inverses of each other.

-Now if $\beta$ and $\beta'$ are two different versions of $\beta$, since both $\beta^*$ and $\beta'^*$ are inverses of $\alpha^*$ they must be isomorphic.
+Now we can construct $\alpha$ and $\beta$ using different choices of $j_i$.
+Keeping the choice for $\alpha$ fixed, if $\beta$ and $\beta'$ are defined using two different choices, since both $\beta^*$ and $\beta'^*$ are inverses of $\alpha^*$ they must be isomorphic.
 We proceed similarly in the case of two different versions of $\alpha$. \end{proof}

 \begin{remark} A similar result is proved in \cite[Theorem 4.43]{AH}. \end{remark}

 Let $\mu=(\mu_1,\ldots,\mu_c)$ be a collection of positive integers so that $\sum \mu_i = n$.
 Such a collection is called a composition of $n$.
 We write $\mu\vDash n$.
 For $N>n$ and $\mu\vDash n$ we construct a homomorphism $\Phi_\mu^N:\CCA_{c,N}\to \CCA_{c,n}$ as follows: \begin{proposition} \begin{enumerate} \item[(a)] There is a unique homomorphism $\Phi_\mu^N:\CCA_{c,N}\to \CCA_{c,n}$ which sends the variables $x_i$, $\xi_i$ and $u_k$ for $k\leq n$ to themselves and the generating series